whitneyburton/portfolios/students/1603/marcella-wigg/20160428-marcella-wigg-m1.md

 * Testing thorough enough.
 Tested for each method.
 * Tests need better, more consistent names, as they are not currently consistently clear as to what they are doing.

-Functional Expectations: 3
+1. Functional Expectations: 3
-Testing: 3
+2. Testing: 3
-Ruby Style: 3
+3. Ruby Style: 3
-Organization: 4
+4. Organization: 4

 #### Complete Me

 * [GitHub URL](https://github.com/marcellawigg/complete-me)
 * [Original Assignment](https://github.com/marcellawigg/complete-me)

-(description)
+Using tries, created a basic autocompletion system.

 **Assessed by** Lovisa